w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 :::info

+A bounty needs to be funded before the curator assignment, and approved bounties can only be funded after a spend period has been completed.
+A curator assignment referendum cannot be executed during the same spend period as the bounty funding.

-The curator assignment call can only be executed successfully if the original bounty proposal funding has been executed and a new spending period has not begun.
-Proposers need to ensure they calculate a time further past the new spending period for the execution of their curator assignment call.
-Suppose your bounty has been awarded and gets funded at the end of the current spending period.
-In that case, you need to make sure that if the curator assignment ends before the end of the spending period, the enactment will take place after that (you can set a delay in [Polkadot-JS](./learn-guides-polkadot-opengov.md#submitting-a-proposal) when you submit the proposal).
+If your bounty has been awarded, it will be funded at the end of the current spending period.
+You need to make sure that if the curator assignment referendum ends before the end of the spending period, the enactment of the curator assignment referendum will take place in the next spending period (you can set a delay in [Polkadot-JS](./learn-guides-polkadot-opengov.md#submitting-a-proposal) when you submit the proposal).